linode/apl-docs/docs/for-devs/console/workloads.md

 1. Go to the list of Builds and add the `repository` of the build to use to your clipboard.
 Remember the tag.

-2. Go to `Workloads` in the left menu and click on `Create Workload`
+2. Go to `Workloads` in the left menu and click on `Create Workload`.

-3. Select a template from the catalog to use
+3. Select a template from the catalog to use.

-4. Add a `Name` for the workload
+4. Add a `Name` for the workload.

 5. (Optional) Configure the `Auto image updater`.
 Default is `Disabled`.